filegarden/mail/README.md

 This README walks you through setting up your own instance of our mail server.

+**By using this, you agree to the Let's Encrypt Subscriber Agreement.**

 ## Configure your hostname

 Create a file named `compose.override.yaml` in your own copy of this repository, and paste the following into it: